chase-moskal/cynic/README.md

 ## hot tips

-- use objects to group tests
+- use objects to group and nest your tests

     ```js
     export default <Suite>{